-Get in the spirit by decorating sugar cookies with team colors to support your favorite team, whether they’re in the big game or not.
+Get in the spirit by decorating sugar cookies with team colors to support your favorite team.
 Begin with a basic sugar cookie recipe.
 Because you’ll be icing these cookies, feel free to dial down the sugar content a little.
-Place the dough in the freezer for about 10 minutes before using cookie cutters to create circles.
+Roll flat and place the dough in the freezer for about 10 minutes before using cookie cutters to create circles.
 If you have a football-shaped cookie cutter, that’s even better.

 Watch the kid-friendly

 For the kids, this is a perfect alternative to what may end up being a boring football game unless they happen to be huge fans.
 Allow kids to settle down around a screening of Puppy Bowl while grownups watch the big game in the other room.
 You’ll be shocked at how long kids will tune into adorable puppy shenanigans.

 Play indoor football

 Remember tabletop football?
 Sadly, your kids may not.
 To play this classic game, all you need is a sheet of regular notebook paper.
 Fold it up into the iconic triangular shape of the paper flick football.
-If you want to get fancy, purchase a ready-made tabletop football set (Amazon, $8).
+If you want to get fancy, purchase a ready-made tabletop football set (Amazon, $9).
 Wow your kids with stories of school days spent ignoring cafeteria attendants in favor of flicking the perfect Hail Mary pass.

 Throw your own